textkernel/tx-dotnet/examples/parsing/Batch Parsing.md

     try
     {
-        await BatchParser.ParseResumes(parsingSvc, rules, directory, SearchOption.AllDirectories,
+        await BatchParser.ParseResumes(parsingSvc, rules, @"C:\resumes", SearchOption.AllDirectories,
             OnSuccess, OnPartialSuccess, OnError, GetDocId);
     }
     catch (Exception e)
     {
-        //A user selected a directory that did not exist, was too large, contained no valid files, etc.
+        //The directory did not exist, was too large, contained no valid files, etc.
-        // You will want to handle this case gracefully.
+        // You will want to handle this case gracefully if your users are in control of the directory Console.WriteLine(e.Message);
-        Console.WriteLine(e.Message);
     }
 }